ossd-s23/project-evaluation/jupyter_evaluation.md

 __Are there special skills required to contribute to the project?
 If so, what are they?__

-Most of issues looks like web-developments related, so probably better to have web-development knowledge.
-However, there is no "hard" required skill to contribute this project.
+It's based on issue by issue but they do not have "hard" required skills to participate this project

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__